Art/Essay Kura: Prophetic Messenger

 Dust Jacket / Soft Cover

 Clean and simple.
 That was the plan for the cover most people would see.
 Previous book covers from the pottery tended to feature a photo of one of Richard’s beautiful creations.
-I wanted to continue that natural idea, but go bold by going more subtle—let the Prophetic Messenger stone dominate.
+I wanted to continue that natural idea but go bold by going more subtle—letting the Prophetic Messenger stone dominate.
 Utilizing the natural white space of the sculpture’s stucco exterior as background texture, I had my key visuals.
 It was just a matter of settling on the typography.

 First Concepts